 Gero Corman is responsible for 3D-Printing/Additive Manufacturing in the Group Digitalization of the 12 automotive brands of Volkswagen AG.

 He has a Bachelor/Master degree in Mechanical Engineering and Business Administration from RWTH Aachen University.
 Gero Corman spent time at UC Berkeley and was a visiting scholar at the Massachusetts Institute of Technology.
 At MIT he conducted research in the field of energy and resource efficiency of Additive Manufacturing technologies.

 After graduating, he joined the Boston Consulting Group where he was a core member of BCG’s Operations Center with a focus on Lean & Manufacturing.
 Later, he became BCG topic expert for 3D-Printing/AM.

 Since the beginning of 2017, Gero Corman is part of the Digitalization team at the Volkswagen Group.
 Working now on a strategic level, he still enjoys designing and printing ideas with his 3D-printer at home.

 After studying business administration at the Friedrich-Alexander-University Erlangen-Nuremberg, Oliver Cynamon initially worked as a management consultant for ten years.
 He then held various positions in the printing and media industry for a further ten years as a member of the board of directors, executive board and managing director.
-Parallel to this, he began his way into additive manufacturing in 2013 when he founded a start-up company that developed customizable lifestyle products in the premium segment in collaboration with internationally renowned designers, manufactured them using additive manufacturing and sold them both online and offline.
-Since July 2017 Oliver Cynamon has been responsible for business development at FIT AG, which aims to develop new products on an international level and thus open up new markets.
+In 2013 he entered the 3D printing industry while founding a start-up for customizable lifestyle products which were manufactured by using additive manufacturing.
+Since July 2017 Oliver Cynamon has been part of the FIT team and as the CEO of the FIT Production GmbH responsible for the Marketing activities of the Group and the serial AM business.